beabee-communityrm/monorepo/README.md

 The Beabee project uses several ports for different services on development mode:

 - `3000`: Frontend development server (Vite)
-- `3002`: Router for the new frontend
+- `3002`: Router for the new frontend and to the legacy router (which also serves the backend)
-- `3001`: Backend application port (defined by MAIN_PORT in .env)
-- `3004`: API application
+- `3004`: Direct access to the API application (intended for frontend development with Vite only)
 - `3025`: MailDev for email testing (defined by MAIL_PORT in .env)
 - `6543`: PostgreSQL database (mapped from container's 5432)

-As you can see, you can access the frontend via three different ports.
-This is because the frontend is served by three different applications:
+As you can see, you can access the frontend via two different ports.
+This is because the frontend is served by two different applications:

 - Directly via Vite (http://localhost:3000)
 - Router over Docker Compose (http://localhost:3002)